matrix-io/matrix-documentation/docs/matrix-os/reference/leds.md

 matrix.led('rgb(255, 0, 100)').render();
 ```

 You can use any CSS color property, including [https://www.wikiwand.com/en/Web_colors#/X11_color_names](X11 Color Names).
 Darker colors on the Everloop generally display with more precision then lighter colors, which tend to get washed out.

-Further examples omit the `render` for readability.
+Please avoid `rgba` as alpha values do not render correctly.

 ## Intermediate Operation
 ### Object Notation - Shape Generators